What is AirPlay?

 1. Before you attempt to mirror your iPad’s screen, you need to first ensure that your iPad, and the AirPlay device you are connecting to (Apple TV or a computer running Reflector or AirServer) are on the same WiFi network.
 If they are not, the devices will not “see” each other.

 2. Next, Swipe up from the bottom bezel on your iPad to reveal the new iOS 7 Control Center, (see image below).

 3. Tap the AirPlay button, (the rectangle with a triangle on it) and select the device you want to connect to – the Apple TV or the computer running Reflector or AirServer.
 Turn Mirroring on to send the image of your screen to the projector.

-4. Press the home button to close the multi tasking bar, and bask in the glory of your wireless media connection!
+4. Press the home button to close the Control Center, and bask in the glory of your wireless media connection!

 Connecting to AirPlay on a Mac

 1. Again, before you attempt to mirror your Mac’s screen, you need to first ensure that your iPad, and the AirPlay device you are connecting to (Apple TV or a computer running Reflector or AirServer) are on the same WiFi network.
 If not, the devices will not “see” each other.

 2. Look for the AirPlay symbol in the menu bar at the top of your screen, (next to the WiFi indicator, date and volume icon)

 3. Click the AirPlay button, and select the device you want to connect to - an Apple TV or a computer running Reflector or AirServer.